yawsamcode/microverse_one/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank...
-Alvee my coding partner for the support
+I would like to thank Alvee my coding partner for the support

 <p align="right">(<a href="#readme-top">back to top</a>)</p>